 - Materialized evaluation: evaluate one operation at a time, starting at the lowest-level.
-Use intermediate results materialized into temporary relations to evaluate next-level operations. - E.g., in figure below, compute and store then compute the store its join with instructor, and finally compute the projection on name.
+Use intermediate results materialized into temporary relations to evaluate next-level operations. - E.g., in figure below, compute and store then compute the store its join with instructor and store the result; finally compute the projection on name.

-$$\sigma{building="Watson"}(department)$$
+$\sigma{building="Watson"}(department)$